 IBV variants in poultry: Aiming for cross-protection

-Avian infectious bronchitis is an upper-respiratory disease in chickens.
+website builder Avian infectious bronchitis is an upper-respiratory disease in chickens.
 Highly contagious and thus worldwide in distribution, it is characterized by sneezing, gasping, coughing, watery eyes, tracheal rales and, sometimes, swollen sinuses.

 When the disease is complicated by secondary bacterial infections, it can result in airsaculitis.
 Layers and breeder birds in lay can experience a drop in production; wrinkled and misshapen eggs are often observed.
 Some types of the virus cause lesions in the kidneys.
 They are known as nephropathogenic strains and can result in significant mortality.

 Infectious bronchitis is extremely difficult to manage because different types of the virus causing the disease do not cross-protect.
 Currently, the best strategy is the use of modified live infectious bronchitis virus (IBV) vaccines.
 However, there are a number of different IBV types circulating in commercial chickens, and new IBV types are continuously arising because the virus is able to constantly and rapidly change.

 Obviously, it’s important to identify the IBV type responsible for disease, but even when the cause of an outbreak is determined, IBV management may be hindered by the limited number of different commercial IBV vaccine types available.

 Infectious bronchitis was first recognized around 1930, and for over 15 years, only one serotype, designated Mass because it was isolated in Massachusetts, was known.
 In 1956, a virus was isolated in Connecticut by Jungherr et al that could not be neutralized by antisera against the Mass virus, and thus a second serotype, designated Conn, was identified.